deivgin/calculator/README.md

 ## Needs fixing:

 - Grid system is wack, beed to make it look like an actual pad
-- Create overflow check to hide numbers when they leave screen's box;
 - when pressing 0 on initialState nothing happens
 - after pressing /\*-+ second time it should automatically start a new calc line (prevNum + )
 - add responsive design( that in mobile view it takes 100% of screen width)